tasmota/docs/docs/Scripting-Language.md

 ### e-Paper 42 Display with SHT31 and BME280

-This script shows 2 graphs on an 4.2 inch e-Paper display: 1. some local sensors, and 2. power statistics
+This script shows 2 graphs on a 4.2 inch e-Paper display: 1. some local sensors, and 2. power statistics

 - The first graph is the battery level of a solar battery (Tesla PowerWall 2)
 - The second graph shows the solar yield of the roof panels in Watts